thejspr/thejspr.com/_posts/2012-04-22-import-heroku-databases-locally.markdown

 Remember to replace the username and database parameters.

-In case you don't want to be asked for a password every time, you can create a `~/.pgpass` file containing you postgres details using the following format:
+In case you don't want to be asked for a password every time, you can create a `~/.pgpass` file containing you Postgres details using the following format:
 `hostname:port:database:username:password`.
 Give that file `chmod 0600 ~/.pgpass` permissions and add the parameter `-w` to the script above.